Making Support Payments

 - using the online payment service of a financial institution;

 - by mail (send a cheque or money order payable to the Fonds des pensions alimentaires to one of the addresses shown below).

 - If you make a support payment before you have received the remittance slip, write your file number on the front of your cheque.

 - If you want to send your cheque or other documents by mail, see our mailing addresses.

 Most people who pay support by means of a payment order must provide security.
 The security must be sufficient to guarantee payment of support for one month.
-It must be maintained for the entire time the debtor of support (This link will open a new window) is paying support by means of a payment order.
+It must be maintained for the entire time the debtor of support is paying support by means of a payment order.

 Security may be provided in any of the following forms:

 - an undertaking issued by a financial institution that has its head office or an establishment in Québec;